fall semester, junior year, 1997

-Instead, I tell her, “I was given a tiny chicken leg and a decorative piece of paper, so that’s fine.
+Instead, I tell her, “I was given food and a piece of celebration paper, so that’s fine.
 It’s over now.”

 A few weeks later, I graduate and move away and, for the next seven years, give in to the depression.